PatrickFis/Azure-Study-Notes/Azure Developer/Azure Event Based Solutions.md

 4. Use BlobContainerClient and EventProcessorClient to interact with Azure resources
 5. Run the program and note the events that are logged.
 You can view the container in the storage account to determine the checkpoint that the program got to.
 Running the program again without sending more events will not log anything.

-## Capturing events in Event Hub (note: capture is extremely expensive)
+## Capturing events in Event Hub (note: capture gives extremely pricey estimates even though it's supposed to be free)
 1. Navigate to an Event Hub (specifically one using the standard pricing tier) and go to the capture section
 2. Enable capture and select a container to store the events in
 3. You can browse the files that were captured inside the container